Support, guidance & advice for todays primary carers

 Referrals for an assessment can be made directly to My Aged Care via several ways.
 They can be made via a self-referral, through a carer, or through a GP or other health professional.
 An assessment is free of charge and there is no obligation to accept any of the recommendations.
-Assessments are usually face to face in either the client’s or carer’s home, or in some circumstances, in a hospital or alternative setting.
+Assessments are usually face-to-face in either the client’s or carer’s home.
+In some circumstances, assessments may take place in a hospital or alternative setting.
 To be eligible for referral, a person must be over 65 years of age (50 years and over for Aboriginal and Torres Strait Islander people).

 An assessment with RAS is usually undertaken with a trained Home Support Assessor.

-The assessment determines the person’s needs, and then supports them to link into appropriate services that are required for them to live at home independently and to gain access to their community.
-This assessment is tailored for people who are relatively independent and wanting to access at-home services at low level care and needing basic entry level services.
+The assessment determines the person’s needs and then supports them to link into appropriate services.
+These services support them to live at home independently and to gain access to their community.
+This assessment is tailored for people who are relatively independent.
+They may be wanting to access at-home services at low-level care and just need basic entry-level services.
 Referrals are then generated via a referral code or by direct referral to an appropriate Commonwealth Home Support Programme Provider.

 In most states and territories, this process has been tendered out to organisations funded by the Commonwealth Government.
-In Victoria and Western Australia, current state models continue, with the Department of Health and Human Resources responsible for providing Regional Assessment Services across Victoria.
+In Victoria and Western Australia, current state models continue.
+The Department of Health and Human Resources is responsible for providing Regional Assessment Services across Victoria.

-The Aged Care Assessment is usually conducted by a Nurse, Allied Health or Social Worker, usually with experience in aged care.
+The Aged Care Assessment is usually conducted by a Nurse, Allied Health or Social Worker.
+They usually have experience in aged care.

 A person’s care needs are assessed to determine the best level to meet these needs through Commonwealth funded Home Care Packages.